User research, or UX research, is an absolutely vital part of the user experience design process.

 Typically done at the start of a project—but also extremely valuable throughout—it encompasses different types of research methodology to gather both qualitative and quantitative data in relation to your product or service.

-Qualitative data is descriptive data which looks more at how people think and feel.
+Qualitative UX research results in descriptive data which looks more at how people think and feel.
 It helps to find your users’ opinions, problems, reasons, and motivations.
 You can learn all about in depth in the video below by CareerFoundry graduate and professional UX designer Maureen Herben:

 Quantitative UX research, on the other hand, generally produces numerical data that can be measured and analysed, looking more at the statistics.
 Quantitative data is used to quantify the opinions and behaviors of your users.

 From the data gathered during your user research phase, you should be able to understand the following areas within the context of your product or service:

 - Who your users are